reallongnguyen/nestjs-vibe-coding/tasks/tasks.md

 ### SOC-004: Implement Post Social Features

 Status: To Do
-Priority: High
+Priority: Medium
 Dependencies: SOC-003

 ### Context

+- Core social engagement system is implemented
-- Need to implement social features for posts
+- Need to implement post-specific social features
-- Should use the core social engagement system

 ### Requirements

-- Implement ILikeable for posts
-- Implement IViewable for posts
+- Implement post-specific social engagement features
+- Integrate with existing post system
-- Implement ICommentable for posts
+- Ensure proper event handling for social actions
-- Support Yoopta-Editor in comments

 ### Acceptance Criteria

-1. Users can like posts
+1. Posts can be liked and unliked
-2. View counts are tracked
+2. Post views are tracked
-3. Users can comment on posts
-4. Comment threading works
+3. Post engagement statistics are available
+4. Events are emitted for social actions
-5. Rich text formatting works in comments
+5. Batch processing works correctly

 ### Technical Notes

-- Use core social engagement system
+- Use the core social engagement system from SOC-003
-- Extend base implementations as needed
+- Implement any post-specific handlers not covered in SOC-003
-- Add post-specific business logic
+- Add event handlers for post engagement events
+- Ensure proper integration with the content module

 ### API Specification